Frank Vogel: Los Angeles Lakers (2019–2022)

 On May 13, 2019, Vogel was named the head coach of the Los Angeles Lakers.
 In his first season in 2019–20, the Lakers developed into one of the league's top defensive teams.
 He led the team to a 52–19 record and an NBA championship, having the best record in the Western Conference and third-best record in the league.
 Vogel was named a head coach of 2020 NBA All-Star Game due to the Lakers holding the best record in the West.
 In the playoffs, the Lakers defeated the Portland Trail Blazers, Houston Rockets, and Denver Nuggets in five games each.
 In the 2020 NBA Finals, they beat the Miami Heat in six games to claim the 17th NBA title in Lakers' history, tying Boston for the most championships.
 The team spent over 100 days in the NBA bubble after the season resumed from its four-month suspension due to the COVID-19 pandemic.

 In his second season, the Lakers finished with a 42–30 record as Anthony Davis and LeBron James sustained injuries throughout the season.
 Training camp began 71 days after the end of the NBA Finals, the shortest NBA offseason ever.
 The Lakers were 21–6 when Davis injured his Achilles, which sidelined him for 30 games.
 They advanced from the play-in tournament and made the playoffs as the No. 7 seed, but were eliminated in the first round by the eventual Western Conference champion Phoenix Suns in six games.

 After trading for Russell Westbrook, the Lakers entered the 2021–22 season as the favorites to win the conference.
 Vogel used 41 different starting lineups, as James and Davis again missed significant time to injuries.
 The Lakers finished 11th in the Western Conference with a 33–49 record and missed the playoffs.
 On April 11, 2022, Vogel was fired by the Lakers.
 He went 127–98 in three seasons.

 Phoenix Suns (2023–2024)

 On June 6, 2023, Vogel was hired as head coach by the Phoenix Suns.
 Vogel led the Suns to a 49–33 record and made the playoffs as the No. 6 seed.
 They were swept by the Minnesota Timberwolves in the first round.

 On May 9, 2024, Vogel was fired after one season with the Suns.

-Dallas Mavericks (2024–present)
+Dallas Mavericks (2024–2026)

 On October 2, 2024, Vogel was hired as a coaching consultant for head coach Jason Kidd of the Dallas Mavericks.
-They later hired him as an assisstant coach.
+They later hired him as an assistant coach.
+His departure from the staff was announced on July 6, 2026.

+Golden State Warriors (2026–present)

+On July 12, 2026, the Golden State Warriors hired Vogel to serve as the team's associate head coach under Steve Kerr.